 The study included 88,803 female nurses aged between twenty-four and forty-three, all from the US.
 These women had all participated in a wider study previously and had completed a questionnaire about usual dietary intake in the past year, in 1991.

 The researchers considered the findings from the 1991 questionnaire to represent dietary intake in early adulthood.
 The nurses then completed the same, or a similar questionnaire in 1995, 1999, 2003 and 2007.

-What health risks does eating red meat pose?
+What health risk does eating red meat pose?

-The main finding was that a higher intake of both processed and unprocessed red meat was associated with a 22% increased risk of breast cancer.
-The results suggest that women who chose healthier sources of protein, such as chicken, nuts and lentils had a decreased risk of breast cancer.
+The main finding was that a higher intake of both processed and unprocessed red meat was associated with a twenty-two per cent increased risk of breast cancer.
+The results suggested that women who chose healthier sources of protein, such as chicken, nuts and lentils had a decreased risk of breast cancer.